 National Institutes of Health – The Weinstein lab at NIH focuses on studying blood vessel systems using a zebrafish model.
 Zebrafish are an excellent tool when studying the effects of genetic mutations in the vasculature – their developing bodies are transparent, making them perfect for fluorescent microscopy.

 New York University – Dr. Miao’s lab at NYU is interested in understanding better the functional properties of a cell surface molecule, the Nogo-B receptor (NgBR).
-His work led him to study this receptor and its roles in human disease, including cavernous angioma.
+His work led him to study this receptor and its roles in human disease, including cavernous malformation.

 University of Rochester – The Glading laboratory at the University of Rochester is focused on understanding how cells interact with one another and their environment, critical components to normal cell function and signaling.
 Dr. Glading’s work investigates how CCM1 protein functions within these processes.

 Yale University – Multiple labs at Yale are studying CCM from different aspects – these include analyzing the molecular structure of the CCM proteins in the Boggon Lab, as well as using mouse models in the Min Lab to study the function of the CCM proteins in different parts of the brain and throughout the development of the blood vessel system.
-The Louvi Lab focuses on CCM3 biology and is investigating the efficacy of a combination therapy of two approved drugs in mouse models.
+The Louvi Lab focuses on CCM3 biology and is investigating the efficacy of combination therapy of two approved drugs in mouse models.